deepthakannan/play-flutter/README.md

 - https://flutter.dev/docs/cookbook/networking/fetch-data#4-fetch-the-data
 - initState() vs didChangeDependencies()
 - BorderRadius.circular
+- MediaQuery.of() method in your build functions gives you the size, orientation, etc, of your current app.

 ## Tips and Documentation gems
 - uses-material-design: true entry in the flutter section of your pubspec.yaml